BreakellrZ/trader_base/README.md

         checkbox.author = request.user
         checkbox.save()

 - There was a couple of erros/bugs found during the html validation.
 One of these was for the post_detail page.
 I was getting 'Error: Attribute comment_id not allowed on element button at this point.' for each comment that was registered.
-I could not figure this out on time, even with tutor support.
+I had to change the attribute from comment_id to data-comment_id in my comment.js and post_detail.html files to fix this.
 <details>
 <summary> Error: Attribute comment_id not allowed on element button at this point</summary>